Your membership has expired

 How CR Tests Snow Blowers

-How We Picked the Best Snow Blowers
+How We Pick the Best Snow Blowers

 The experts at Consumer Reports look for snow blowers that do the job quickly and efficiently—and that will prove reliable season after season.
 Here’s what our top picks have in common.